 WATER BOWLS: Once again we want to warn dog parents about the drinking bowls provided.
 It’s the same bowls as before.
 The drinking bowls at the dog park are not safe.
 They do not drain contaminated water.
 In fact, they add clean water to the dirty water in the bowl.
 Dumping out the bowls is not enough to prevent disease.
-The bowls themselves appear to be made out of plastic and would be very difficult to successfully clean.
+The bowls themselves appear to be made out of plastic and would be very difficult to successfully clean as we did with the stainless steel drinking fountains at the other parks.
 Dogs drinking from the dog park bowls are at increased risk for common water borne diseases like Leptospirosis and Coccidia.
 These diseases are spread by wildlife like birds and raccoons.
 There were birds and wildlife present nearby.
 This issue can easily be avoided by using personal bowls that can be cleaned between uses.
 We have portable folding drinking bowls available for your pet at the hospital.
 Please feel free to stop by and pick one up.
 They’re FREE!

 Coccidia is a tough one to prevent as it is so easily spread by wildlife.
 As wildlife often use water bowls and puddles as baths, dogs should not be allowed to drink from unclean bowls or standing water.
 Will result in diarrhea.
 Beyond not allowing pets to drink from contaminated sources, there is no prevention for Coccidia.
 Medical treatment is required.
 Again, use of a personal bowl is recommended.

 To add to the concern, the water bowls provided at the park had acorns in them (see pic).
 These can be toxic to dogs and soaking the acorns in the water may cause health issues if the water is ingested.
 See ACORNS below.